-In the event that a write to Timer1 coincides with a special event trigger, the write operation will take precedence.
+In the event that a write to Timer1 coincides with a Special Event Trigger, the write operation will take precedence.

-Note: The special event triggers from the

-ECCP1 module will not set the TMR1IF
+Note: The special event triggers from the ECCP1 module will not set the TMR1IF interrupt flag bit (PIR1<0>).

-interru upt flag b oit (PIR1 l < 0>).

-12.6 Using Timer1 as a Real-Time Clock
+13.6 Using Timer1 as a Real-Time Clock

-Adding an external LP oscillator to Timer1 (such as the one described in Section 12.3 "Timer1 Oscillator" above) gives users the option to include RTC functionality to their applications.
+Adding an external LP oscillator to Timer1 (such as the one described in Section 13.3 "Timer1 Oscillator") gives users the option to include RTC functionality to their applications.
 This is accomplished with an inexpensive watch crystal to provide an accurate time base and several lines of application code to calculate the time.
 When operating in Sleep mode and using a battery or supercapacitor as a power source, it can completely eliminate the need for a separate RTC device and battery backup.

-The application code routine, RTCisr, shown in Example 12-1, demonstrates a simple method to increment a counter at one-second intervals using an Interrupt Service Routine.
+The application code routine, RTCisr, shown in Example 13-1, demonstrates a simple method to increment a counter at one-second intervals using an Interrupt Service Routine.
 Incrementing the TMR1 register pair to overflow triggers the interrupt and calls the routine, which increments the seconds counter by one; additional counters for minutes and hours are incremented as the previous counter overflow.